Our ambassadors help us stand up for trees.

-Veronica Moraa Pickering, deputy lieutenant for Nottinghamshire, has worked with children and families from multicultural communities in London as a social worker and a children’s guardian.
-She also worked in Africa as an international child protection consultant.
+Veronica Moraa Pickering is a deputy lieutenant for Nottinghamshire and has worked with children and families from multicultural communities in London as a social worker and a children’s guardian.
+She also worked in Africa as an international child-protection consultant.
 Veronica now negotiates the needs of diverse communities on behalf of multi-national and global companies, advising them on corporate social responsibility programmes.

 Sir David Steel

 Sir David joined the Royal Navy in 1979 and, during the course of a career in uniform lasting 36 years, specialised in operational logistics and personnel management.
 As a barrister, he also held a number of appointments as a legal adviser, as well as being the Royal Navy’s senior judge advocate.
-He retired from the role of Second Sea Lord in the rank of Vice-Admiral in 2015 and in the same year became a Woodland Trust ambassador.
-He is currently the chief executive of the Leeds Castle Foundation and Enterprises Limited, as well as a trustee of a number of other charities.
+Sir David retired from the role of Second Sea Lord in the rank of Vice-Admiral in 2015.
+He is currently Governor of Gibraltar, as well as a trustee of a number of charities.

 A former trustee and chair of the Finance Committee and the Board Affairs Committee at the Woodland Trust, Elliott is chief executive of London Bridge Capital Infrastructure.
 A chartered accountant by background, Elliott was previously group financial controller at Aegis, group finance director at AWG and chief executive at D1 Oils.
 In addition to time spent working with young entrepreneurs, Elliott is also the non-executive chairman at Permastore, a non-executive director at Amarenco Infracapital Renewable Energy, and a member of UK Trade and Investment’s Environment and Water Services Advisory Group.

-Previously finance director of Sears plc, an FTSE 100 company, John moved on to be chief operating officer at Tarmac, Homebase, Debenhams and Somerfield.
-In 2007, he established the Lovering Charitable Foundation to provide bursaries and scholarships for less privileged students to study at university as well as supporting pre-school education, care for the elderly and research by the Centre for Social Justice.
-John has been an ambassador since 2012.
+Previously finance director of Sears plc, a FTSE 100 company, John moved on to be chief operating officer at Tarmac, Homebase, Debenhams and Somerfield.
+In 2007, he established the Lovering Charitable Foundation to provide bursaries and scholarships for less privileged students to study at university and he also supports pre-school education, care for the elderly and research by the Centre for Social Justice.

 Jeremy has had a long career in banking and was formerly chief executive of C. Hoare & Co, the UK’s oldest bank.
-As well as being a non-executive director of Waterlogic PLC he is chair or trustee of various charities – including Allied Schools Trust, Christianity Explored, Stewardship and Pastor Training International.
+As well as being a non-executive director of Waterlogic PLC, he is chair or trustee of various charities, including The Allied Schools Trust, Christianity Explored, Stewardship, and Pastor Training International.
 Jeremy owns his own woodland in the North Downs.

 Sue Roe, OBE

-Sue worked for the Woodland Trust for 19 years and was also the chairman of the Tree Council.
-An active member of the Royal Horticultural Society’s herbaceous plant committee, a trustee of the Norfolk Wildlife Trust and a member of the National Garden Scheme’s Norfolk committee, Sue continues to be a conservation and horticultural activist.
+Sue worked for the Woodland Trust for 19 years and was also chairman of the Tree Council.
+She is an active member of the Royal Horticultural Society’s herbaceous plant committee, a trustee of the Norfolk Wildlife Trust and a member of the National Garden Scheme’s Norfolk committee, and continues to be a conservation and horticultural activist.